pauljonescodes/Rutgers-University-Notes/Computer Science/Software Methodology.md

 Once you have identified which platforms you want to install, it is an easy matter to do it in Eclipse, with the Android SDK Manager.

-### Downloading Platforms and SDK Tools with SDK Manager
+### Downloading Platforms and SDK Tools with SDK Manager {#downloading-platforms-and-sdk-tools-with-sdk-manager}

 After plugging in the ADT into Eclipse, when you start Eclipse, you should see a set of extra icons in the task bar at the top.